CinC papers can be prepared using MS Word or LaTeX.

 - Length: Maximum of 4 pages.

-- Page size and margins: Do not adjust the page size (US letter size, 215.9×279.4mm) or the margins given in the templates.
+- Page size and margins: Do not adjust the page size (US letter size or DIN A4) or the margins given in the templates.

 - Title block: Use a template to ensure that the correct format is used.
 See Composing the title block below for details.

-- If your original illustrations are not in a digital format, scan them at a resolution of at least 600 dpi, preferably more.
+- Illustrations must be in digital format or scanned at a resolution of at least 600 dpi.

-- Use vector formats such as PostScript or SVG for data plots and block diagrams, to obtain crisp, high-contrast lines without loss of detail.
+- Graphs and diagrams should use vector formats such as PDF, PostScript, or SVG to obtain crisp, high-contrast lines without loss of detail.

 - Spelling: Check spelling using a spelling checker and read carefully for ambiguous spelling.

-- Security options: Don’t restrict or password-protect your paper.
-These options can complicate the process of adding page numbers prior to publication.
+- Security options: Do not restrict or password-protect your paper.
+Such options can complicate the process of adapting documents for publication.